FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 Handling Redis downtime gracefully

 Cache is an optimisation.
-Your API must work without it.
-If Redis goes down, you fall through to the database — slower, but correct.
+Your API has to work without it.
+If Redis goes down, you fall through to the database (slower, but correct).
 The common mistake is letting a Redis exception propagate as a 500 to the client.

 async def get_user_safe(user_id: int) -> dict: